Health Resources

 What Are The Types Of Cataract Surgery?

-Patients with more advanced cataract may undergo a more traditional surgery known as extracapsular cataract extraction (ECCE).
-This surgery, lasting about 30 minutes, requires a larger incision and visual rehabilitation will take longer.
+Lasting about 30 minutes, this surgery requires a larger incision and visual rehabilitation will take longer.
 Sutures may need to be removed one to two months after surgery.

 What Is Laser-Assisted Cataract Surgery?

-Femtosecond laser-assisted cataract surgery (FLACS) is the latest type of cataract extraction surgery, wherein a precise laser is used to replace certain steps of standard phacoemulsification.
-A laser creates an opening in the anterior lens capsule and softening the lens nucleus.
+Femtosecond laser-assisted cataract surgery (FLACS) is the latest type of cataract extraction surgery, where a precise laser is used to replace certain steps of standard phacoemulsification.
+A laser creates an opening in the anterior lens capsule and soften the lens nucleus.
 It aims to reduce damage to the inner surface of the cornea while increasing precision of intraocular lens placement.

 The laser procedure is first performed on a separate machine before the patient is transferred to the surgical bed for completion of the cataract surgery.
 The surgeon evaluate an individual's suitability for this procedure.